Whenever you make a regular checkup on your car, you should check the brakes then.

 Note that these below steps are common guidelines.
 So, you had better follow the owner’s manual for more precise info about your car.

 First of all, you have to locate or place the brake fluid reservoir on the master cylinder of your car.
 Check the owner’s manual if needed.

 Now, check the level of brake fluid.
 Watch the minimum and maximum levels of the reservoir.
 Once you find the fluid level is close to the “minimum” level, then proceed to wake service.

 Examine the clearness or color of the fluid.
 Bad or old fluids generally look muddy brown or black.
 Old fluids become most likely old motor oil.
 And brake fluid becomes darker by obtaining more dirt or debris.
 The fact is, dirtier brake fluid gets less effective.

 That is to say, dark brake fluid is the sign of changing brake fluid.
 And by checking the copper level in brake fluid.
 You may have to go for technicians if you find this task problematic for you.

-You might be interested to read also: Can Use Engine Oil as Gear Oil?
+You might be interested to read also our another comprehensive article of: Can Use Engine Oil as Gear Oil?

 How Often Do I Need to Change or Check My Brake Fluid?